-Meetings will be held quarterly at the call of the Chair.
-An annual schedule of meetings will be sent to all medical faculty.
-Arrangements will be made for in-person or remotely connecting via video-conferencing,.
-Normally, meetings will be open to any interested member of the medical faculty.
+Meetings will be held at the call of the Chair.
+Arrangements will be made for in-person or remotely connecting via videoconferencing.
 In the context of complaints review or discussion of appeals, meetings will be closed, at the discretion of the Chair.